Abhishekabh99/counter_app_getx/README.md

 I Used here GetX package for {

-1. State Management
+1. State Management -> refer this link for why i used getX for this -> https://github.com/jonataslaw/getx/blob/master/documentation/en_US/state_management.md
-2. Navigation
+2. Navigation -> refer this link to know more about route management in getX -> https://github.com/jonataslaw/getx/blob/master/documentation/en_US/route_management.md

 }